TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 Search-based techniques could be used to verify path feasibility for static analysis.

 Further it is possible to combine the objective function with those used by structural test data generation to ensure that timing behavior involving all branches is explored.
-Especially procedural code has been researched, it would be interesting extending these techniques to object-oriented software.
+Especially procedural code has been researched.
+It would be interesting extending these techniques to object-oriented software.

 ### Future Directions for Search-based Non-Functional Testing